octelium/octelium/README.md

 - ***Modern, Dynamic, Fine-grained Access Control** Octelium provides you a modern, centralized, scalable, fine-grained, dynamic, context-aware, layer-7 aware, attribute-based access control system (ABAC) on a per-request basis (read more [here](https://octelium.com/docs/octelium/latest/management/core/policy)) with policy-as-code using [CEL](https://cel.dev/) and [OPA](https://www.openpolicyagent.org/) (Open Policy Agent).
 Octelium has no notion of an "admin" user, enforcing zero standing privileges by default.

-- **Context-aware, identity-based, L-7 aware dynamic configuration and routing** Route to different upstreams, different credentials representing different upstream contexts and accounts using policy-as-code with CEL and OPA on a per-request basis.
+- **Context-aware, identity-based, L7-aware dynamic configuration and routing** Route to different upstreams, different credentials representing different upstream contexts and accounts using policy-as-code with CEL and OPA on a per-request basis.
 You can read in detail about dynamic configuration [here](https://octelium.com/docs/octelium/latest/management/core/service/dynamic-config).

 - **Continuous Strong Authentication** A unified authentication system for both human and workload _Users_, supporting any web identity provider (IdP) that uses OpenID Connect or SAML 2.0 as well as GitHub OAuth2 (read more [here](https://octelium.com/docs/octelium/latest/management/core/identity-providers#web-identity-providers)).
 It also allows for secretless authentication for workloads via OIDC-based assertions (read more [here](https://octelium.com/docs/octelium/latest/management/core/identity-providers#workload-identity-providers)).

 - **OpenTelemetry-native Auditing and Visibility** Real-time, identity-based, L7-aware visibility and access logging.
-Every request is logged and exported to your OpenTelemetry OTLP receivers for seamless integration with your log management and SIEM tools
+Every request is logged and exported to your OpenTelemetry OTLP receivers for seamless integration with your log management and SIEM tools.

-- **Effortless, Password-less SSH** Octelium clients can serve SSH even without root access, enabling you to SSH into containers, IoT devices, or other hosts that can't run an SSH server (read more [here](https://octelium.com/docs/octelium/latest/management/core/service/embedded-ssh)).
+- **Effortless, Passwordless SSH** Octelium clients can serve SSH even without root access, enabling you to SSH into containers, IoT devices, or other hosts that can't run an SSH server (read more [here](https://octelium.com/docs/octelium/latest/management/core/service/embedded-ssh)).

 - **Effortlessly deploy, scale and secure access to your containerized applications as _Services_** Octelium provides you out-of-the-box PaaS-like capabilities to effortlessly deploy, manage and scale your containerized applications and serve them as _Services_ to provide seamless secure client-based private access, client-less public BeyondCorp access as well as public anonymous access.
 You can read in detail about managed containers [here](https://octelium.com/docs/octelium/latest/management/core/service/managed-containers).